Chart Color Schemes

 AreaSearch assessment of residential development activity positions Beaudesert among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Beaudesert has experienced around 94 dwellings receiving development approval each year.
-Over the past 5 financial years, between FY21 and FY25, an estimated 473 homes were approved, with a further 42 approved in FY26 so far.
-Each year, on average, 1.4 people have moved to the area for each dwelling built over these 5 years, indicating a balanced supply and demand market that supports stable conditions.
+AreaSearch analysis of ABS building approval numbers shows Beaudesert had around 96 dwellings receiving development approval each year.
+Between FY-21 and FY-25, approximately 481 homes were approved, with an additional 43 approved so far in FY-26.
+On average, 1.4 people moved to the area per dwelling built over these years, indicating a balanced supply and demand market that supports stable conditions.

 New properties are constructed at an average expected cost of $370,000.
-This financial year has seen $11.9 million in commercial approvals registered, suggesting balanced commercial development activity.
-Compared to Greater Brisbane, Beaudesert has similar development levels per person, maintaining market equilibrium with surrounding areas, although building activity has accelerated in recent years.
-Nationally, this activity is substantially higher, indicating strong developer confidence in the location.
+This year, $11.9 million in commercial approvals have been registered, suggesting balanced commercial development activity.
+Compared to Greater Brisbane, Beaudesert has similar development levels per person, preserving market equilibrium with surrounding areas.
+However, building activity has accelerated recently, indicating strong developer confidence in the location.

-New building activity comprises 83.0% detached dwellings and 17.0% townhouses or apartments, preserving the area's traditional low density character focused on family homes.
-The area currently has approximately 51 people per dwelling approval, suggesting an expanding market.
-According to AreaSearch's latest quarterly estimate, Beaudesert is forecasted to gain 1,106 residents by 2041.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Detached dwellings make up 83.0% of new building activity, and townhouses or apartments account for 17.0%, maintaining the area's traditional low density character focused on family homes.
+There are approximately 50 people per dwelling approval in Beaudesert, suggesting an expanding market.
+Population forecasts indicate the location will gain 996 residents by 2041, with current construction levels expected to adequately meet demand and create favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development